 The only platform for which the Ada front-end is known to build is 32 bit intel x86 running linux.
 It is unlikely to build for other systems without some work.

 The build requires having a compiler that supports Ada, C and C++.
 The Ada front-end is written in Ada so an Ada compiler is needed to build it.
-Compilers known to work with the LLVM 2.2 release are gcc-4.2 and the 2005 GNAT GPL Edition.
-LLVM from subversion also works with the 2006 and 2007 GNAT GPL Editions.
+Compilers known to work with the LLVM 2.5 release are gcc-4.2 and the 2005, 2006 and 2007 versions of the GNAT GPL Edition.
+GNAT GPL 2008, gcc-4.3 and later will not work.
 The LLVM parts of llvm-gcc are written in C++ so a C++ compiler is needed to build them.
 The rest of gcc is written in C. Some linux distributions provide a version of gcc that supports all three languages (the Ada part often comes as an add-on package to the rest of gcc).
-Otherwise it is possible to combine two versions of gcc, one that supports Ada and C (such as the 2005 GNAT GPL Edition) and another which supports C++, see below.
+Otherwise it is possible to combine two versions of gcc, one that supports Ada and C (such as the 2007 GNAT GPL Edition) and another which supports C++, see below.

 Because the Ada front-end is experimental, it is wise to build the compiler with checking enabled.
 This causes it to run much slower, but helps catch mistakes in the compiler (please report any problems using LLVM bugzilla).